 Balance transferring doesn’t eliminate your debt, but it massively reduces the amount of interest you need to pay – so you can pay the debt off more rapidly and be debt-free once again.

 In many respects, balance transfer credit cards look and function like other credit cards.
-You can use them for shopping wherever you see the payment processor displayed on your card, you’ll get a statement like you would any other credit card, and you can choose how much you want to repay each month (as long as that amount exceeds the required minimum).
+You can use them for shopping, you’ll get a statement like you would any other credit card, and you can choose how much you want to repay each month (as long as that amount exceeds the required minimum).

-Although balance transfer cards can be used like other credit cards, you should never use a balance transfer card in that way.
-If you’re getting a balance transfer card, it should be for one reason and one reason alone: to transfer a balance and reduce your interest payments.
+Although balance transfer cards can be used like other credit cards, you should try to use them simply to transfer a balance and reduce your interest payments.

 Balance transfers are routinely offered by many of the UK’s largest credit issuers, and most cards are pretty similar: once you have applied and are accepted, it’s usually very simple to transfer a balance from a card (or cards) to your new card.
 After making a transfer, which can take a few days, you can close your old account and start making repayments to your new supplier.